 115.11 (a): GEO Corporate Policy 5.1.2.
-A and GEO Policy 5.1.2.E exceed the requirements of this standard.
-The agency's zero-tolerance against sexual abuse is clearly established and the policy outlines the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment allegations.
+A , GEO Policy 5.1.2.E and RADDF Policy 11.12 Prison Rape Elimination Act meet the requirements of this standard.
+The agency's zero tolerance against sexual abuse is clearly established and the policy outlines the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment allegations.
 The agency and institution policies outline a zero-tolerance policy for all forms of sexual abuse and sexual harassment.